- Garden / Landscaping / Patio — 229

 by Dan Eskelson on May 2, 2012

-There really is no substitute for your own research and creativity.
-Of course you could also contract your design work out to a professional firm like Clearwater Landscape Design ;~).
-But if you would like to create your own designs - and you *should* if you have the time and energy - learn as much as you can and spend plenty of time revising your ideas.
+There is no substitute for your research and creativity.
+Of course, you could also contract your design work out to a professional firm.
+But if you would like to create your designs - and you *should* if you have the time and energy - learn as much as you can and spend plenty of time revising your ideas.
 Listed below are a few resources to get you started.
-If the weather is not *too* severe in your region, there are some outdoor chores that will help to cheer you up:
+If the weather is not *too* severe in your region, some outdoor chores will help to cheer you up:

 - Sharpen and oil hand tools - shovels, hoes, pruning shears - and perform maintenance on power tools.
 Inspect all for safety.

 - Prune dormant shrubs and trees...see this page for guidance: http://clearwaterlandscapes.com/pruning.htm You can bring in cuttings of forsythia, quince, jasmine, and many other flowering plants to provide early blooms indoors...just keep them in a flower vase, with water.